Fresh 92.7: History

 Plans for Fresh 92.7 were laid when Chris Velliaris, James Engelman, and Geoff Wintle were visiting Melbourne in January 1997, and were exposed to Hitz FM, a youth radio station.
 They all agreed that Adelaide could benefit from a similar broadcasting concept.
 They formed a non-for-profit association and charter, and assembled a team of volunteers, including those with experience in various broadcasting professions.

 Many of these volunteers had originally hosted specialist dance music shows on Coast FM 88.7.

 Fresh commenced broadcasting with an Australian Broadcasting Authority "Temporary Community Broadcaster" licence on 17 March 1998.
 Initially the station broadcast at 92.9 MHz in a frequency-sharing agreement with the Italian language radio station Radio Televisione Italiana.
 They later moved to 92.7 MHz and on 22 August 2002, Fresh received a full-time broadcasting licence from the ABA.
 Then in October 2010, Fresh moved into new, state-of-the-art, digital studios in Adelaide's fashionable East End.

-On 19 February 2016, the University of Adelaide's Vice-Chancellor Warren Bebbington announced that, in order to secure the future of Radio Adelaide as an independent not-for-profit organisation from July 2016, they had signed a deal with Fresh 92.7 that allowed Radio Adelaide to relocate and share their premises.
+On 19 February 2016, the University of Adelaide's Vice-Chancellor Warren Bebbington announced that, in order to secure the future of Radio Adelaide as an independent not-for-profit organisation from July 2016, they had signed a deal with Fresh 92.7 that allowed Radio Adelaide to relocate and share their premises at 3 Cinema Place, off Rundle Street in the East End of Adelaide.
+The two organisations continued to operate as two separate entities, and neither station's programming was affected as part of the arrangement.

-The two organisations continue to operate as two separate entities.
-Neither station's programming is affected as part of the arrangement.
-In 2022, Radio Adelaide moved to new studios on Greenhill Road, just outside the CBD.
+In December 2021, Radio Adelaide moved to new studios on Greenhill Road in Eastwood just outside the CBD.